 Best time to visit Bhambavli Vajrai Waterfall –

-It is a perennial waterfall but it is better to visit after monsoon when it is full of water.
-Do not try to reach to the base during the monsoon season because this area receives heavy rains and it can be very dangerous to reach the base.
+It is a perennial waterfall but it is better to visit after the monsoon when it is full of water.
+Do not try to reach the base during the monsoon season because this area receives heavy rains and it can be very dangerous to reach the base.

 Places to explore near Bhambavli Vajrai Waterfall –

 Caves near the waterfalls, Sajjangad Fort, Thosegrah waterfalls, Tapola hill station, Kaas plateau, Urmodi dam backwaters, Mahabaleshwar & Panchgani hill station.

 Athirappilly Falls is situated on the Chalakudy River in the Thrissur district of Kerala.
 With a whopping height of 80ft, it is Kerala’s largest waterfall.
 It is full of water all year round and gushes with water during monsoons.
 It is a vital source of hydroelectricity.
 Surrounded by dense forests all around, the surrounding thrives with rich flora and fauna and is home to many endangered species.
 It takes around 2-3 hours to explore the entire place around the falls.
 A 15mins.
 A walk will take you up to the top from the entrance of the falls.